kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -2 &lt;type&gt;
 Set second verification type (tabtop, onobject, ttandoo).

+-c &lt;reason&gt;
+Add a reason for update to the upissued objects.
+Multiple RFUs can be added by specifying this option multiple times.

 -d
 Do not actually create or modify any files, only print the name of the file that would be created or modified.